Comparison · Congressional Trading Intelligence

 Can GovGreed predict trades before they're filed?

-GovGreed runs 4 prediction engines daily: committee markup analysis, recurring purchase pattern detection, signal-score bridging, and bill-correlation predictions.
+Yes.
+GovGreed generates daily predictions from committee markup schedules, recurring purchase patterns, signal-score convergence, and bill-correlation signals.
 As of April 2026, the system maintains 819 active predictions covering 76 politicians.
 These are probabilistic forecasts based on historical patterns, not guarantees.
 Capitol Trades does not offer predictive features.

 Is GovGreed free?